-- 1. The Council shall conduct its work based on institutional policies and general objectives set by the Congress.
-It may prioritize and modify these objectives, and add any other objectives that prove necessary as a result of changing postal operations. - 2.
-The Council shall determine the ways and means through which to conduct its own operations.
+1. The Council shall conduct its work on the basis of the approved strategic plan and mandates set by the Congress.
+It may prioritize the Union's objectives where necessary as a result of changes to postal operations.

-- 3. The Council shall express its will through Decisions, in accordance with Article 20 of the Constitution and other rules adopted by the Council itself on this subject. - 4.
-The Council shall appoint a Management Committee.
+- 2. The Council shall determine the ways and means through which to conduct its own operations. - 3.
+The Council shall express its will through Decisions, in accordance with Article 20 of the Constitution and other rules adopted by the Council itself on this subject.